haskell-lang/haskell-lang/static/tutorial/exception-safety.md

 Similar to allocation functions, cleanup functions need guarantees that an asynchronous exception will not be thrown before it starts executing, and therefore it's necessary for a function like `bracket` or `withFile` to mask async exceptions.
+And therefore, just like allocation functions, we don't need to use `mask` inside our cleanup functions, since it can be assumed to already be in place.

-However, it's less clear that uninterruptible masking is the right thing.
+However, it's less clear that
+uninterruptible masking is the right thing.
 There is a long discussion of this
 [on the safe-exceptions issue tracker](https://github.com/fpco/safe-exceptions/issues/3).
 Ultimately,